Soldiers crush protests as military seizes power in Burkina Faso

 The head of Burkina Faso's transitional parliament called on the rest of the armed forces to step in and halt a coup by "a small group" of military officers.

-(Additional reporting by Joe Penney in Ouagadougou, Emma Farge and Makini Brice in Dakar, Allegresse Sasse in Cotonou, John Irish in Paris, Michelle Nicholas at the United Nations; Writing by Daniel Flynn; Editing by Mark Heinrich, Toni Reinhold)
+(Additional reporting by Joe Penney in Ouagadougou, Emma Farge and Makini Brice in Dakar, John Irish in Paris, Michelle Nicholas at the United Nations; Writing by Daniel Flynn; Editing by Mark Heinrich)